microsoft/vscode-docs/docs/remote/containers.md

 Selecting the **Remote-Containers: Add Development Container Configuration Files...** command from the Command Palette (`kbstyle(F1)`) will add the needed files to your project as a starting point, which you can further customize for your needs.

-The command lets you pick a pre-defined container configuration:
+The command lets you pick a pre-defined container configuration from a list based on your folder's contents:

 ![Add a dev container definition](images/containers/select-dev-container-def-all.png)